 - Bring to boil the milk, water, butter, sugar and salt in a pan, keeping a close watch on it.
 As soon as it is boiling, add the flour and stir firmly with the spatula for one minute or so, until the mix doesn’t stick to the sides of the pan anymore – when it no longer sticks that means it is ready.

 - Take the pan off the heat and add the eggs little by little until the mixture is smooth but not too runny.
-The hard part in making choux pastry for an untrained eye is in this step: if the mix is too thick it needs more eggs, however the eggs must be added slowly because if it becomes too runny then it will not rise when cooked.
-Chef’s tip: trace a deep line into the choux pastry with your spatula.
+The hard part in making choux pastry for an untrained eye is in this step: if the mix is too thick it needs more eggs, however, the eggs must be added slowly because if it becomes too runny then it will not rise when cooked.
+Chef’s tip: Trace a deep line into the choux pastry with your spatula.
 If the line closes up slowly, then it’s ready!

-- Transfer the choux pastry into your pastry bag and pipe into an éclair shape on a lined baking tray.
+- Transfer the choux pastry into your pastry bag and pipe it into an éclair shape on a lined baking tray.
 Do not pipe them too close together as they need space to rise.
 The recipe should make 20 pieces.

 - Bake for 35 minutes until golden.